turingschool/backend-curriculum-site/module2/lessons/partials.md

 And our tests should still be passing!

+**We showed an example of refactoring a form, but partials are not limited to forms.
+Partials can be used for any repeated code in your views.**

 ## Checks for Understanding

 1. What are partials, and why do we use them?